simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

   <div class="flex-col justify-center">
     <p>To operate a system, you obviously need not only the PLC but also the corresponding modules, motors, and so on.
 Accordingly, AX also offers various options for incorporating configuration information for modules into the project.
 There are two options here:</p>
         <ul>
-            <li>The standardized way of importing the hardware into the standardized GSDML format is supported.</li>
+            <li>The way of importing the hardware as standardized GSDML format.</li>
             <li>The standard Siemens modules that are supported are provided as apax packages and can be included as dev dependencies.</li>
         </ul>
     <br>